-An introduction of sorts
+An Introduction of Sorts

 For those who do not feel the need to make sense of the world, it serves them well.
-For others, the poets, the artists, they tell their stories in an attempt to make some sense of the world they live in, if only for themselves.
+For others, the poets, the writers, the artists, they tell their stories in an attempt to make some sense of the world they live in, if only for themselves.
 This, in small part, explains how art is born.

 Find a quiet dark spot and listen to Beethoven’s Moonlight Sonata, or next time you’re in Madrid take a trip to the Museo Reina Sofia and stare at Picasso’s Guernica, or pick up a copy of Camus’ The Stranger to get an idea.
-They were all composed while the artist was attempting to make sense of the world.
+They were all composed as the artist was attempting to make sense of the world.

 The writer may have come to their craft because they’ve realised that, at heart, they are outsiders, their immediate world is alien to them and they therefore need a method of expressing that alienation.
 Other endeavours act merely as weigh stations until the realisation hits that the time has come for them to try and talk themselves out of it.

 What is certain is that whilst some are busy making the most of the world, there are others trying to make sense of it.
 What is also certain is that the talent being applied to this effort can overcome almost anything, even encouragement.